Babette Brumback: Education and career

 Brumback earned a bachelor's degree in electrical engineering at the University of Virginia in 1988.
 She went to the University of California, Berkeley for graduate study, originally in electrical engineering and computer science but then switching to statistics; she earned a master's degree in 1992 and completed her Ph.D. in 1996.
 Her dissertation, Statistical Methods for Hormone Data, was supervised by John A. Rice.

 After postdoctoral research at Harvard University she became an assistant professor of biostatistics at the University of Washington in 1999, and while there also became affiliated with the Fred Hutchinson Cancer Research Center.
 She moved to the University of California, Los Angeles in 2002 and again to the University of Florida in 2004.

-Service
+Honors and awards

 Brumback chaired the Statistics in Epidemiology Section of the American Statistical Association for the 2015 term.
-She was president of the Florida Chapter of the American Statistical Association for 2015–2016.
+She was president of the Florida Chapter of the American Statistical Association for 2015–2016..

-Recognition

 Brumback was elected as a Fellow of the American Statistical Association in 2019.